jakobmoellerdev/topovgm/README.md

-# topovgm
+# TopoVGM

 TopoVGM (Topology Volume Group Manager) is a Kubernetes Operator that manages the creation and deletion of Logical Volume Manager (LVM) Volume Group on Kubernetes nodes as a daemon.
 It is intended to be used in conjunction with the [TopoLVM](https://github.com/topolvm/topolvm) project, but can be used independently as well.
-It's heart lies within its ability to establish a syncing procedure for volume groups across multiple nodes in a Kubernetes cluster.
+Its heart lies within its ability to establish a syncing procedure for volume groups across multiple nodes in a Kubernetes cluster.

+My final goal is to contribute this project to the TopoLVM project community as I believe that is where it can mature into a more robust and feature-rich project.

 ## Description